-GMC Yukon owners have reported 11 problems linked to hatchback/liftgate (under the structure category).
+GMC Yukon owners have reported 11 problems related to hatchback/liftgate (under the structure category).

-The vehicle was a 2007 GMC Yukon denali.
-The vehicle's vehicle identification number (VIN) was 1GKFK638X7_.
 2007 denali with 22,000 miles had a liftgate failure.
 After a $78.
 00 diagnosis at local dealer the repair estimate was $450.
 00. According to gm customer service personnel the repair is not under warranty, and further more because we purchased it used it won't be eligible for any assistance from gm either.
 While evaluating problem I noticed there is no egress possible from inside while problem exists.
 This seems like a very dangerous condition because an emergency that disables typical egress through doors would leave the rear liftgate as only choice to escape from fire or water for instance.
-This hatchback/liftgate issue occurred Thursday, May 27, 2010.

 See all problems of the 2007 GMC Yukon.

 I very rarely use my rear glass hatch of my 2004 Yukon, but recently when having to load up my Yukon to evacuate hurricane gustav.
 When I went to close it, I heard a load pop and noticed that the left rear glass hinge had broken up.
 When I returned home, I called the GMC dealership where I purchased the vehicle and was told that it is not covered by my extended warranty.
 They have the replacement in stock, but since they do not deem it a safety issue, the part has not been recalled.
 I find this shocking since they know that it happens enough to where they keep this item in stock at the dealership and charge you $900 to replace it.

 See all problems of the 2004 GMC Yukon.